 Treat-dispensing toys

 These toys are a dog’s dream come true!
-They keep your furry friend mentally engaged and serve as a fantastic tool for teaching them new tricks.
+They keep your furry friend mentally engaged and are fantastic tools for teaching them new tricks.

-These toys usually require your pup to figure out how to manipulate the toy to release tasty treats.
-You can find puzzle toys with hidden compartments or toys that dispense treats when rolled around.
+These toys usually require your pup to figure out how to manipulate them to release tasty treats.
+You can find puzzle toys with hidden compartments that dispel smelly treats when rolled around.

-By challenging your dog with these toys, they’ll learn problem-solving skills, enhance their dexterity, and stay focused on the task at paw.
-Talk about a win-win situation!
+By challenging your dog with these toys, it will learn problem-solving skills, enhance its dexterity, and stay focused on the task at hand.
+Talk about a win-win situation.

 Next up, a twist on a classic game: